-JDS1 STRONGLY RECOMMENDS THAT STOCKHOLDERS VOTE IN FAVOR OF THE NOMINEES LISTED BELOW IN PROPOSAL 1 AND FOR PROPOSAL 4.
-JDS1 [MAKES NO RECOMMENDATION WITH RESPECT TO PROPOSALS 2 AND 3.]
+JDS1 STRONGLY RECOMMENDS THAT STOCKHOLDERS VOTE "FOR ALL NOMINEES" LISTED BELOW IN PROPOSAL 1 AND "FOR" PROPOSAL 4.

+JDS1 MAKES NO RECOMMENDATION WITH RESPECT TO PROPOSALS 2 AND 3.

-1. JDS1's proposal to elect Shelly C. Lombard, Matthew Stecker, and Igor Volshteyn as Class I directors of the Company to serve for the ensuing three years expiring at the 2025 annual meeting of stockholders or until such person's successor is duly elected and qualified or until such person's earlier death, resignation, disqualification, or removal.
+1. JDS1's proposal to elect Shelly C. Lombard, Matthew Stecker, and Igor Volshteyn as Class I directors of the Company to serve for the ensuing three years expiring at the 2025 annual meeting of stockholders or until such person's successor is elected and qualified